That Fair Lady

 White lady spans through South Africa

-Wrapped up in the invisible cord of the band of children
+Wrapped up in the invisible cord of the band of

 On the left thigh of the fair lady is a black